vltansky/explain-changes-mcp/README.md

 - Open the diff
 - Mentally map one to the other

-This MCP gives AI the same workflow humans use: **review the diff, annotate the changes, explain the reasoning**.
+This extension gives AI the same workflow humans use: **review the diff, annotate the changes, explain the reasoning**.

 ---

 ## How It Works

 ```
-AI makes changes → AI reviews its own diff → Browser opens with annotated diff
+AI makes changes → AI reviews its own diff → Panel opens with annotated diff
 ```

 The AI calls `show_diff_explanation` after completing a task.
 You get a visual diff with inline annotations — exactly where a human reviewer would leave comments.

-Works on any git diff: commits, PRs, branches.
-Action buttons let you ask follow-up questions right from the review.
+Action buttons let you send improvement suggestions directly to Cursor chat.

 ---